polim0rf/PowerShell/O365Retriever/Readme.md

     -Mail Item folder hierarchy

  This script is aiming to help incident responders to retrieve a long list of emails for finding randomized URLs, attachments, etc...

+ It's advised to run this tool with MS Outlook agent initiated, to avoid process creation delays and errors.

 ### ROADMAP

  - [ ] Improve Error handling
+ - [ ] Improve script to run without MS Outlook agent running

 ### PARAMETERS